Wednesday, March 22, 2023

 Cons: Some framerate drops when transitioning areas, getting 100% is a bit more of a slog, no photographs

 Verdict: I already thought the original Link's Awakening DX was borderline perfect, but this is still an improvement.
 It makes all the right quality of life changes, and its unique artstyle helps it feel like a fresh experience.
-I don't think it outright replaces DX since that game's compact nature and 8-bit visuals can still be charming on their own, but the Switch remake is hands down the best way to place.
+I don't think it outright replaces DX since that game's compact nature and 8-bit visuals can still be charming on their own, but the Switch remake is hands down the best way to play in my opinion.

 Improvement